quintuple-lained/TheWandgame2025/README.md

 ## SWITCHES AND KEYCAPS ##

-For Keycaps I prefer standard [MBK's](https://keeb.supply/products/mbk-keycaps) but your preferences may differ.
-You need 30x 1U Keycaps for your Alpha keys (or 28 1U and 2x 1U Homing Keys) 4x 1.5U and 2x 1U Convex Keycaps for your Bottom row.
+Switches
-Switches I highly recommend Choc v1 Silent switches like [Nocturnal](https://keeb.supply/products/nocturnal-low-profile-switches) or [Twilights](https://keeb.supply/products/twilight-low-profile-switches), [Sunsets](https://keeb.supply/products/sunset-low-profile-switches) are a good choice if you want heavier springs and a bit of tactile feel.
-Forget about the Rest of the choc v1 lineup.
+I highly recommend the Choc v1 Silent switches, such as [Nocturnal](https://keeb.supply/products/nocturnal-low-profile-switches) or [Twilights](https://keeb.supply/products/twilight-low-profile-switches).
+If you prefer heavier springs and a bit of tactile feedback but don’t need silence, [Sunset](https://keeb.supply/products/sunset-low-profile-switches) switches are an excellent choice.
+As for the rest of the Choc v1 lineup, I wouldn’t bother—they’re not worth considering.

+Keycaps
+My go-to choice is standard [MBK](https://keeb.supply/products/mbk-keycaps) keycaps, but personal preference always plays a role.
+For your setup, you’ll need:

+    30x 1U keycaps for the alpha keys (or 28x 1U and 2x 1U homing keycaps)
+    4x 1.5U and 2x 1U convex keycaps for the bottom row

 ## FIRMWARE - QMK AND VIAL ##